jasurgraduate/IELTS_ONLINE_ANSWER_SHEET/README.md

 # IELTS_practice

 CD IELTS Preparation for Listening and Reading
+Online answer sheet for Reading, Listening Section with time control

 A tool to input 40 question and check with ticks online.
 Time countdown included.